-California is prone to wildfires, so much so that its residents (like the authors of this book) sometimes say that California is “always on fire”.
-In 2020, forty separate fires covered the State in smoke, caused thousands of people to evacuate, and more than twelve billion dollars in damages (Fig. 12.1).
+California is prone to wildfires, so much so that its residents (like the authors of this book) sometimes say that California is “always on fire.”
+In 2020, 40 separate fires covered the state in smoke, forced thousands of people to evacuate, and caused more than $12 billion in damages (Fig. 12.1).

 In places like California, people use air quality measurements to learn what kinds of protective measures they need to take.
 Depending on conditions, people may wish to wear a mask, use air filters, or avoid going outside altogether.

-In contrast, PurpleAir sensors, which we first introduced in Chapter 3, sell for about $250 and can be easily installed at home.
+In contrast, PurpleAir sensors, which we introduced in Chapter 3, sell for about $250 and can be easily installed at home.
 With the lower price point, thousands of people across the US have purchased these sensors for personal use.
-The sensors can connect to a home WiFi network so the air quality can be easily monitored, and they can report data back to PurpleAir.
-In 2020, thousands of owners of PurpleAir sensors made publicly available their sensors’ measurements.
-Compared to the AQS sensors, PurpleAir sensors are more timely.
+The sensors can connect to a home WiFi network so that air quality can be easily monitored, and they can report data back to PurpleAir.
+In 2020, thousands of owners of PurpleAir sensors made their sensors’ measurements publicly available.
+Compared to the AQS sensors, PurpleAir sensors are timelier.
 They report measurements every two minutes rather than every hour.
 Since there are more deployed PurpleAir sensors, more people live close enough to a sensor to make use of the data.
 However, PurpleAir sensors are less accurate.
 To make the sensors affordable, PurpleAir uses a simpler method to count particles in the air.
 This means that PurpleAir measurements can report that air quality is worse than it really is (see Josh Hug’s blog post).
 In essence, PurpleAir sensors tend to be timely but less accurate.

 In this chapter, we plan to use the AQS sensor measurements to improve the PurpleAir measurements.
-It’s a big task, and we follow the analysis first developed by Karoline Barkjohn, Brett Gannt, and Andrea Clements from the US Environmental Protection Agency.
-Barkjohn and group’s work was so successful that, as of this writing, the official US government maps, like the AirNow Fire and Smoke map, includes both AQS and PurpleAir sensors, and applies Barkjohn’s correction to the PurpleAir data.
+It’s a big task, and we follow the analysis first developed by Karoline Barkjohn, Brett Gantt, and Andrea Clements from the US Environmental Protection Agency.
+Barkjohn and group’s work was so successful that, as of this writing, the official US government maps, like the AirNow Fire and Smoke map, include both AQS and PurpleAir sensors and apply Barkjohn’s correction to the PurpleAir data.